 Filing for bankruptcy is one way to seek financial relief if you are unable to repay your debts.
 There are many different types of debts that must be addressed in bankruptcy proceedings, including liens and judgments.

 If you are considering filing for bankruptcy in order to eliminate liens and judgments, it’s important to understand how these debts are treated in bankruptcy cases.
-The attorneys at Mitchell & Hammond can help you understand what will happen after filing for bankruptcy.
+The attorneys at Hammond Law Firm can help you understand what will happen after filing for bankruptcy.
 If you decide to take this step, our team will stand by your side and guide you through the entire process.

 How Liens and Judgments Are Created in Oklahoma